sahebkumar-ai/celebal_internship/README.md

 ---

-## 5. Introduction to Generative AI
+##  Week 6 Introduction to Generative AI

 This section introduces the fundamentals of Generative AI, including the evolution of Large Language Models (LLMs), generative architectures, and their real-world applications.